Inspiration / How To / How To Choose the Right Size Dining Room Chandelier or Pendant

 How To Choose the Right Size Dining Room Chandelier or Pendant

-When it comes to designing a dining room, lighting is easily one of the most important interior elements.
+When it comes to designing a dining room, lighting, opens in a new tab is easily one of the most important interior elements.
 It also happens to be one of the trickiest details to get right.
 Which is why today, we’re sharing all of our best tips to help simplify your lighting decisions.

 Whether you're looking to create a formal dining area, a cozy breakfast nook, or an inviting kitchen island, we’ve got you covered.
-Scroll below for everything you need to know when it comes to choosing the right size pendant or chandelier for your dining space.
+Scroll below for everything you need to know when it comes to choosing the right size pendant or chandelier, opens in a new tab for your dining space.

 Ray Pendant over a dining table.

-There are two ways you can determine the best light fixture size.
-You can either base the diameter of your pendant or chandelier by how large the room is or how large your table is.
 As a general rule of thumb, if you already have furniture selected, the best course of action is to size your light fixture to the dining room table.

 Factory pendant over a dining table.